History of foreign relations of China: Qing Dynasty

 By the mid 19th century, Chinese stability had come under increasing threat from both domestic and international sources.
-Social unrest and serious revolts became more common while the regular army had was too weak to deal with foreign military forces.
+Social unrest and serious revolts became more common while the regular army was too weak to deal with foreign military forces.
 Chinese leaders increasingly feared the impact of Western ideas.
-John Fairbank argues that in 1840 to 1895 China's response to the worsening relations with Western nations came in four phases.
+John King Fairbank argued that from 1840 to 1895 China's response to the worsening relations with Western nations came in four phases.
 China's military weakness was interpreted in the 1840s and 1850s as a need for Western arms.
-Very little was achieved in this regard until much later.
-In the 1860s there was a focus on acquiring Western technology—as Japan was doing very successfully at the same time, but China lagged far behind.
+Very little was achieved in this regard until the 1860s.
+Since the 1860s the Self-Strengthening Movement started and there was a focus on acquiring Western technology, similar to Japan.
 The 1870s to 1890s were characterized with efforts to reform and revitalize the Chinese political system more broadly.
 There was steady moderate progress, but efforts to leap forward such as the Hundred Days' Reform in 1898 roused the conservatives who stamped out the effort and executed its leaders.
-There was a rise in Chinese nationalism, as a sort of echo of Western nationalism, but that led to a quick defeat in war with Japan in 1895.
+There was a rise in Chinese nationalism which led to a quick defeat in war with Japan in 1895.
 An intense reaction against modernization set in at the grassroots level in the Boxer Rebellion of 1900.

 Opium Wars

 European commercial interests sought to end the trading barriers, but China fended off repeated efforts by Britain to reform the trading system.
 Increasing sales of Indian opium to China by British traders led to the First Opium War (1839–1842).
 The superiority of Western militaries and military technology like steamboats and Congreve rockets forced China to open trade with the West on Western terms.

-The Second Opium War also known as the Arrow War, in 1856-60 saw a joint Anglo-French military mission including Great Britain and the French Empire win an easy victory.
+The Second Opium War, also known as the Arrow War, (1856–60) saw a joint Anglo-French military mission including Great Britain and the French Empire win an easy victory.
 The agreements of the Convention of Peking led to the ceding of Kowloon Peninsula as part of Hong Kong.